 The volume of air contained in the Easybreath is much greater than that contained in a traditional mask; from 1 m deep, the pressure of the mask on the face becomes very uncomfortable.
 When you free dive, you need to equalize the pressure afterwards.
 However, with the Easybreath this is not possible because you cannot get at your nose.

 Why isn't the snorkel of the Easybreath very long?

-Contrary to what you might think, the snorkel of the Easybreath sticks out of the water more than a traditional snorkel.
-A traditional snorkel seems longer because it starts from the mouth rather than the top of the head like the Easybreath.
-To guarantee breathing in accordance with current standards, we cannot make the snorkel any longer.
+Contrary to what some may think, the snorkel of the Easybreath sticks out of the water more than a traditional snorkel.
+A traditional snorkel seems longer because it starts from the mouth and not the top of the head like the Easybreath.
+To guarantee respiration that meets current standards, we cannot make the snorkel any longer.